 Strong connections and established relationships with communities can also be used to build understanding between both water utilities and their customers as well as between municipalities and the citizens of their city.
 Improvements in understanding can lead to many benefits for both consumer and service provider such as, for example, the development of services that truly meet the needs and wishes of customers and also reduced rates of vandalism and illegal water connections.

-Solid relations with urban communities can offer an excellent opportunity to establish marketing strategies that promote safer hygiene practices not only focused on personal and domestic hygiene but also covering others hygiene domains such as water hygiene.
-While the importance of handwashing with soap and toilet use is widely understood, awareness about other hygiene practices of special relevance to urban settings might be rare such as safe water storage and water saving by city dwellers and low scale providers (water vendors).
-The easy entry point to communities by NS infers a privileged position to support the implementation of city water safety plans, especially on those elements such as safe storage within the household and, in some circumstances, treatment at the point of use.
+Solid relations with urban communities can offer an excellent opportunity to establish marketing strategies that promote safer hygiene practices not only focused on personal and domestic hygiene but also covering other aspects such as water safety.
+While the importance of handwashing with soap and toilet use is widely understood, awareness about other hygiene practices of special relevance to urban settings might be rare such as safe water storage, water saving by city dwellers, and the risks associated with buying water from small scale informal providers (water vendors) and particularly the risks associated with buying water in small plastic sachets from street vendors.
+A special focus upon water safety from the point of collection (PoC) to point of use (PoU) including safe collection, transport and safe storage is required until such time that individual piped water supply to households may be achieved.
+The easy entry point to communities by NSs infers a privileged position to support the implementation of city water safety plans, especially on those elements such as safe storage within the household and, in some circumstances, treatment at the point of use.
+Overall and long term objectives should be aspirational and, though context specific, as soon practical, affordable and sustainable target populations should aspire to obtaining service levels that are comparable to fully developed countries such as individual household water supply and communal sewerage and waste water systems.
+Sanitation should also be seen beyond just excreta and waste water disposal but in broader environmental sanitation to encompass solid waste disposal or recycling and runoff, drainage and rainwater management.

 Service provider focussed roles: